Wisteria Lane: No. 4350

-No. 4350 (commonly known as the Old Huber House) is owned in season 1 by Martha Huber, who had owned the house years earlier as well.
+No. 4350 (commonly known as the Old Huber House) is owned in season 1 by Martha Huber, who had owned the house at least 14 years earlier as well.
 After her house burns down, Edie Britt resides with Martha until her new house is re-built.
 When Paul Young murders her, her sister Felicia Tilman moves in.
 Felicia stays in the house until the end of season two, where she frames Paul for her "death".
 This house has an actual first floor (entry, kitchen and living room).
 The second floor does not exist and was not rebuilt on a soundstage.

 Bree Van de Kamp buys the house for her son Andrew Van de Kamp and his partner Alex Cominis in season five.
 They are still shown living there in season seven.
-In the middle of the season, Alex moves out because of Andrew's alcoholic problems.
+In the middle of the season, Alex moves out because of Andrew's alcohol problems.
 By the second half of season eight, Andrew has to move out as well since he lost his job, so he moves back in with Bree.

 No. 4351

-No. 4351 is the house of Betty Applewhite for the duration of season 2.
-Beginning in season 4, it is owned by Bob Hunter and Lee McDermott.
+No. 4351 is the house of the Mullins Family for the vast majority of season 1.
+Then Betty Applewhite and her son Mathew Applewhite move in at the end of Season 1 and stay there for the duration of season 2.
+Then it is briefly owned by Alma Hodge during Season 3.
+Then, Beginning in season 4, it is owned by Bob Hunter and Lee McDermott.
 In season 7 Lee sells his house to Paul Young, and is implied to have gotten it back after Paul returned to prison.

 The house for 4351 was strictly avoided by the Desperate Housewives filming crew during season one.
 This was because it was considered to be too recognizable since being the main setting of The Munsters.
 Following the decision to introduce the Applewhites, and having them living in the Munster home, the house was completely remodeled.

 This house has an actual first floor(entry, living room, kitchen and dining room).
 Second floor is rebuilt on a soundstage in the studio.